-Many of our group companies are signatories to the Principles for Responsible Investment (PRI), including Great-West Lifeco subsidiaries GLC Asset Management Group, Putnam Investments and Irish Life Investment Managers, and IGM Financial subsidiaries Investors Group and Mackenzie Investments, integrating ESG factors into their investment processes.
-In 2016, Investors Group and Mackenzie Investments completed their first public PRI reporting process.
+Many of our group companies are signatories to the Principles for Responsible Investment (PRI), including Great-West Lifeco subsidiaries GLC Asset Management Group, Putnam Investments and Irish Life Investment Managers, and IGM Financial subsidiaries Investors Group and Mackenzie Investments, integrating ESG factors into their investment processes as a way to identify both risks and opportunities to enhance long-term returns for investors.

 IGM Financial analyzes the risk of each investment with a focus on identifying, monitoring and mitigating ESG risks and opportunities that are, or could become, material to long-term performance.

-Irish Life Investment Managers has appointed a dedicated ESG resource to oversee its responsibilities with respect to responsible investing.
-They have also established an ESG Governance committee established with key members of their Executive Team, Fund Management, Operations and Client Servicing teams with the responsibility to ensure the adherence to their ESG policy and promotion of ESG considerations within the business.
-The company works with external providers of research and other ESG related services to analyze its fund companies to identify those with the highest exposure to sustainability risks and also to support its engagement activities, helping ILIM engage in a meaningful way with these companies.
+At Irish Life Investment Managers (ILIM), a dedicated ESG resource oversees the company’s responsibilities with respect to responsible investing.
+They have also established an ESG Governance committee comprising key members of the Executive Team, Fund Management, Operations and Client Servicing teams with the responsibility to ensure the adherence to its ESG policy and promotion of ESG considerations within the business.
+The company works with external research providers and other ESG-related services to analyze its fund companies to identify those with the highest exposure to sustainability risks and also to support its engagement activities, helping ILIM engage in a meaningful way with these companies.
 Since the inception of its engagement program in 2015, ILIM has contacted 82 companies across six themes including ESG risk management, climate change and human rights, with the objective to work with them to improve their overall performance in these areas.

 ACTIVE OWNERSHIP/PROXY VOTING

 IGM Financial’s approach to active management of its investments includes engagement with company management as well as proxy voting, which are important value-added practices within their investment processes.
 The company votes proxies in the best interests of its funds and engages in an active two-way dialogue to positively influence company approaches on ESG factors that are material and relevant for each specific circumstance.
 In addition, IGM generally adopts a policy of engagement over divesting a holding, believing that ownership enables them to contribute positively to the investee companies’ ESG progress, while divestiture may not allow meeting this goal.